jollygoodcode/whatsnew/README.md

 ## Usage

-### First Setup a OAuth Token
+### First Setup an OAuth Token

-Either pass in as command line argument
+Either pass it in as a command line argument

 ```
 whatsnew --access-token=<your-40-char-token>
 ```

-Or stored in ENV variable: `OAUTH_ACCESS_TOKEN`.
+Or store it as an ENV variable: `OAUTH_ACCESS_TOKEN`.

 ### Get a OAuth Token

-You can either get a [Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) or [get an OAuth token](https://developer.github.com/v3/oauth).
+You can either get a [Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) or [an OAuth token](https://developer.github.com/v3/oauth).

 If you need to access private repository, make sure to specify the `repo` scope while creating your token.

-If no OAuth token is provided, unauthenticated limits to [60 requests per hour](https://developer.github.com/v3/#rate-limiting).
+If no OAuth token is provided, unauthenticated requests are limited to [60 requests per hour](https://developer.github.com/v3/#rate-limiting).

 ### Command Line Usage

-By default `whatsnew about` without argument will search for current folder:
+By default `whatsnew about` without argument will search for changelog in the current folder:

 ```
 $ whatsnew about